lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Assign to Team
 * Assign to Owner
 * Assign to Owner (Variable)
+* **Unassign Owner**<br>This automation can be used to remove the current owner from the request without affecting the team to which the request is assigned.
 * Assign to Request Creator
 * Assign to Most Available Analyst
 * Assign on Round Robin Basis